Best Times to Visit San Francisco, California, USA

 BART (Bay Area Rapid Transit)

-BART is the regional heavy rail system connecting San Francisco to the East Bay, Oakland, and both SFO and OAK airports.
-It's the fastest and most reliable way to travel longer distances, especially for airport transfers or exploring beyond the city limits.
+BART is the regional heavy rail system connecting San Francisco to the East Bay, the Peninsula, and the airport (SFO and OAK).
+It's excellent for longer distances or traveling between the city and surrounding areas, but less useful for intra-city travel.

 Walking